x0reaxeax/smol_helloworld/README.md

 ...or we could load our source filename with opcodes!
 **There are 2 things that complicate this:**
 1. Newline character (0x0a) cuts the filename
 2. We can't use nullbyte basically for the exact same reason
+(might be able to overcome this with a pair of double-quotes..)

 **Workaround:**
-Just avoid `mov`s and `lea`s!
+Just avoid `mov`s and `lea`s with 0s!

 ```asm
 _start: